protwis/gpcrdb_data/docs/structures.rst

 Structure state
 ---------------

-A Δ distance was determined for all class A structure templates by subtracting the 3x44-7x52 C alpha distance from the 2x41-6x38
+A 7TM Open IC was determined for all class A structure templates by subtracting the 3x44-7x52 C alpha distance from the 2x41-6x38
 C alpha distance and for all class B structure templates by subtracting the 3x44-7x51 C alpha distance from the 2x41-6x33 C alpha distance.
-These values are now provided in the Structure Browser (`gpcrdb.org/structure`_) in the Δ distance (Å) column.
+These values are now provided in the Structure Browser (`gpcrdb.org/structure`_) in the 7TM Open IC (Å) column.

 .. _gpcrdb.org/structure: http://gpcrdb.org/structure